devasmita-23/Vehicle_Routing_Problem/README.md

 # Problem Description
 Given:
- -A depot (fixed central location)
+ A depot (fixed central location)
- -A list of randomly generated delivery locations
+ A list of randomly generated delivery locations
- -A fleet of vehicles
+ A fleet of vehicles

 # The task is to:
-  -Distribute the delivery points among the vehicles -Ensure each route starts and ends at the depot -Minimize the total travel distance
+  Distribute the delivery points among the vehicles Ensure each route starts and ends at the depot Minimize the total travel distance
-  -Balance the routes across vehicles to avoid overloading
+  Balance the routes across vehicles to avoid overloading

 # Technologies Used
-  -Python
+  Python
-  -DEAP – for genetic algorithms
+  DEAP – for genetic algorithms
-  -NumPy – for numerical computations
+  NumPy – for numerical computations
-  -Matplotlib – for plotting and route visualization -Random – for generating location coordinates
+  Matplotlib – for plotting and route visualization Random – for generating location coordinates

 # How It Works
 # Initialization
-  -Generate 10 random delivery locations on a 2D plane.
+  Generate 10 random delivery locations on a 2D plane.
-  -Depot is set at coordinate (50, 50).
+  Depot is set at coordinate (50, 50).
-  -Number of vehicles: 3.
+  Number of vehicles: 3.

 # GA Setup
   Individual: a permutation of delivery locations